jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-06.md

 The TRANSCO or its Buyer or Concessionaire shall have, among others, the following functions and responsibilities:
-(a) Act as the system operator of the nationwide electrical transmission and Subtransmission System, transferred to it by NPC;
+(a) Act as the system operator of the nationwide electrical transmission and Subtransmission System, transferred to it by NAPOCOR;
 (b) Provide open and non-discriminatory access to its system to all electricity users;
 (c) Ensure and maintain the reliability, adequacy, security, stability and